redsolution/djangorecipe/README.txt

 Description
 ===========

+This is the Redsolution's **fork** of official `djangorecipe <http://pypi.python.org/pypi/djangorecipe/>`_ package.
+Fork created for test compability and to propose changes in official repository.

+Original documentation:

 This buildout recipe can be used to create a setup for Django.
 It will automatically download Django and install it in the buildout's sandbox.